Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 The solution: Get so good at writing submissions that they can’t possibly overlook you.
 This isn’t an in-born talent – it’s a skill you can learn.
 When you know how, it’s a breeze to write pitches that shopkeepers open, read and respond to.

-The good news: The exact opposite is true.
+The good news: This isn’t true.

 Indie retailers are always looking for new artists, products and ideas.
 We want something our customers will love and pay for, but which the chain and department stores haven’t cottoned onto yet.
 If you’re the next big thing, we want to get in on the ground floor.

 So it doesn’t matter if you’re new and haven’t built up a stack of stockists yet.
-In fact, we prefer it that way.
+In fact, we often prefer it that way.

 The bad news: You have to build your own network of contacts from scratch, and that takes time and a concerted effort.